x00tex/hackTheBox/Boxes/linux/Retired/forge/README.md

 ![](screenshots/python-pdb.png)

-One is a passowrd `secretadminpassword` for connecting to the socket.
+One is a password `secretadminpassword` for connecting to the socket.
 Another is a exception `pdb.post_mortem(e.__traceback__)`

 [pdb](https://docs.python.org/3/library/pdb.html): The module pdb defines an interactive source code debugger for Python programs.

 And this exception occurs if socket quit unintended way.

-Run script with sudo and connect to the socket from another terminal, Enter passowrd then `Ctrl+c`, This will drop script to pdb shell where we can run system command with python `os` module as root.
+Run script with sudo and connect to the socket from another terminal, Enter password then `Ctrl+c`, This will drop script to pdb shell where we can run system command with python `os` module as root.

 ![](screenshots/rooted.png)